MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/configure-intraday-dashboard-supervisor.md

    The dashboard is ready, and you can configure the **Unified Service Desk** or **Omnichannel for Customer Service** to make the dashboard available for supervisors.

+## Configuration tasks for Unified Service Desk

+After you complete the common tasks, you must perform the tasks defined in this section to complete the configuration for Intraday insights dashboard for **Unified Service Desk**.

-## Configure Unified Service Desk to display supervisor dashboard
+### Configure Unified Service Desk to display supervisor dashboard

 You must configure the **Unified Service Desk** to display the supervisor intraday insights dashboard when a supervisor signs in to the workspace in Omnichannel.
 To configure the **Unified Service Desk**, follow these steps: